Soriana: Soriana Súper

-In 2008, all Super G stores were converted into Soriana Súper (except one branch in Tijuana and two in Ensenada, which became Soriana Híper), as well as most Super MAZ stores and several Gigante and Bodega Gigante stores with sales areas under 4,000 m².
+In 2008, all Super G stores were converted into Soriana Súper (except one branch in Tijuana and two in Ensenada, which became Soriana Híper), as well as most Super MAZ stores and several Gigante and Bodega Gigante stores with sales areas under 4,000 m^{2}.

 In 2015, Soriana acquired and converted four Super Frutería del Sol stores in San Luis Río Colorado, Sonora, into Soriana Súper.

-In 2018, two Comercial Mexicana stores in Acapulco and Cancún were converted into Soriana Súper, as both had areas of less than 3,000 m².
+In 2018, two Comercial Mexicana stores in Acapulco and Cancún were converted into Soriana Súper, as both had areas of less than 3,000 m^{2}.

 Sub-formats

 Soriana Súper operates two sub-formats: Soriana Súper Plus and Soriana Supermarket, both of which follow a "fresh market" concept.

 Soriana Súper Plus

 Introduced in 2011, Soriana Súper Plus is the premium sub-format of Soriana Súper.
 In addition to the standard product offering, these stores feature imported and specialty items such as exotic meats.
 The first Soriana Súper Plus was established on the site of Soriana Super Marne, a former Gigante store.

 As a premium supermarket, its main competitors include: